serverdensity/python-daemon/README.rst

        def run(self, *args, **kwards):
            # Do stuff

+       def stop_callback(self):
+           # Do anything you need to do before a signal shuts
+           # down your daemon.

 A while loop set to True will usually work fine in the **run()** method or you could use something more sophisticated as mentioned below in the last paragraph under Continuous Execution.

+There is also a **stop_callback** method that can be overridden in your sub-class to the **Daemon** class.
+It gives your daemon the ability to perform certain tasks before a shutdown is performed, like closing files etc.

 Create a new object of your class, specifying where you want your PID file to exist: